Village guard system: Salary

 The village guards receive an attractive salary.

 In 2003, they earned a monthly salary of about 290$ when the average income was 100$.
-At times they received a monthly pay of around $230 US Dollars while at the same time the annual salary was $400.
+At times they received a monthly pay of around $230 US dollars while at the same time the annual salary was $400.

 In 2019 the Security Guards were getting a monthly salary of 2020 TL.
 In 2020, the monthly salary of the Security Guards, together with the compensation, was 2243 TL.

+Manpower

+In 2019, the force consisted of approximately 54,000 village guards in total.

+The members are mostly Kurds but also Circassians, Turks, Uzbeks and Kyrgyz people.

+Death rates

+The village guards are frequently targeted by PKK militants as they are seen as "traitors" for betraying the “Kurdish nation” or also seen as adherents to the feudal system.

+A prominent attack against village guards and their relatives include the massacre committed in the Pinarcik village near Mardin in 1987.

+The PKK often also hung village guards from trees and stuffed their mouths with money in order to deter the Kurdish population from joining the village guards.
+During the ongoing conflict since 2015, 62 village guards have been killed.